 Sprinkle flour over dough and rolling pin.

 Roll dough to a scant 1/4-inch thick.
+Use additional flour to avoid sticking.

 Cut out cookies with desired cutter-- the ginger bread man is our favorite of course.